poseidon/terraform-provider-ct/README.md

 ```

 The optional platform can be "azure", "ec2", "gce", or [others](https://github.com/coreos/container-linux-config-transpiler/blob/master/config/platform/platform.go) to perform platform-specific susbstitutions.
 By default, platform is "" (none, for bare-metal).

+The `snippets` field is an optional list of Container Linux Config snippets that are appended to the main config specified in `content` before being rendered into an Ignition config.

 ## Development